-Dr. Gunjača worded the above statement in specific terms.
-He states that these tribes of Vlachs were 'Paden Vlach tribes.'
+Dr. Gunjača thus asserts that these tribes of Vlachs were 'Paden Vlach tribes.'
 That is to say that the name of this tribe of Vlachs, or these tribes of Vlachs, was Paden (Padjen, Padjan).
-His statement becomes even more interesting when we look carefully into the history of those who were referred to as Vlachs and Morlachs.
 Remember that this information provided by Gunjača came from the Venetians.
 It was the Venetians that documented the name of these Vlach tribes as Padjan (Padjen).

 'The Wallachian tribe of Padjen' is, of course, equivalent to 'The Vlach tribe of Padjen.'
 Wallachian is the adjective form of Wallachia, a geographical region in present-day southern Romania with a long and violent history.
 Wallachia means land of the Vlachs.
 In the twelfth century, the ancestors of those who would come to be known as Romanians were called Vlachs.
-A brief history of Wallachia and of Vlachs will help us to understand why a tribe of Vlachs,9 or Morlachs, or Padjans, were called Padjans.
+A brief history of Wallachia and of Vlachs will help us to understand why a tribe of Vlachs, or Morlachs, or Padjans, were called Padjans.